FuelLabs/sway/docs/book/src/common-collections/storage_map.md

 {{#include ../../../../examples/storage_map/src/main.sw:storage_map_tuple_key}}
 ```

-## Limitations
+### Storage maps as components of complex types

-It is not currently allowed to have a `StorageMap<K, V>` as a component of a complex type such as a struct or an enum.
+It is currently not possible to have a `StorageMap<K, V>` as a component of a complex type such as a struct or an enum.
 For example, the code below is not legal:

 ```sway
 Struct Wrapper {